Moerill/token-mold/.github/ISSUE_TEMPLATE/bug_report.md

 ---

+**Using the template**
+Choose a fitting  title to your issue.
+Please go through each section, adding as much detailed information as possible and remove the default text.
+If a section is completly irrelevant for some reason, delete it completly.
+Also ideally be somewhat responsive in this issues thread so you can answer possible questions i have.

 **Describe the bug**
 A clear and concise description of what the bug is.
 Also post console errors (F12 for most browsers) here that occur.